awsugblr/awsugblr/src/pages/blog/2019-06-15-meetup-report-june-2019-meetup-zero-to-100-with-graphql-on-react-workshop.md

 * The speakers: Shahid, for the hands-on workshop
 * Attendees for gathering on a weekday evening for the meet
-* [Equal Experts India Pvt Ltd](https://www.equalexperts.com/contact-us/bengaluru/) for hosting the meetup
+* [Equal Experts India Pvt Ltd](https://www.equalexperts.com/contact-us/bengaluru/) for hosting the meetup, providing tea & snacks
 * [Bhuvaneswari](https://www.linkedin.com/in/bhuvanas/) for contributing to the meetup report

 Stay tuned for upcoming meetups!
 For any feedback, comments, requests or contributions, please write to us on <mailto:info@awsugblr.in>